 Lake Tahoe Ski Resorts

-Lake Tahoe offers some of the best skiing in the United States and arguably the world.
+Lake Tahoe offers some of the best ski resorts in the United States and arguably some of the best ski skiing in the world.
 When it snows in the Sierra Nevada Mountains it doesn’t just snow a few inches, it usually dumps, leaving Lake Tahoe covered in multiple feet of new, fresh powder.

 Lake Tahoe also typically has sunny weather offering “spring skiing” conditions most of the winter.
 So when it’s not snowing it is usually sunny and nice out.

-To top to off there are 16 ski resorts in the Lake Tahoe area offering something for everyone!
+There are 16 ski resorts in the Lake Tahoe area offering something for everyone.
 Here is a list of all of the resorts organized by region.

 North Lake Tahoe Ski Resorts